-When the specifics of the experiment conducted by Dean and Neligh (in press) are considered, however, the aggregation of data seems to provide a natural explanation for the shortfalls of the posterior separable model.
+When the specifics of the experiment conducted by Dean and Neligh (2023) are considered, however, the aggregation of data seems to provide a natural explanation for the shortfalls of the posterior separable model.
 Consider a DM learning about which of two possible states of the world has been realized, call them state 1 and state 2, each of which is equally likely a priori.
 Suppose the DM also has three options to pick between: option 1, which is best if the learning of the DM indicates that there is a high probability that state 1 has been realized, option 2, which is best if the learning of the DM indicates that there is a high probability that state 2 has been realized, and option 3, which is only best if the probability of each of the two states is close to one half.
-Denti (2022) shows with that paper's Proposition 4 that, generically, the posterior separable model predicts that there should not be more options with a positive probability of being selected than there are possible states of the world.
-The experiment of Dean and Neligh (in press), in contrast, indicates that one should expect a subject will likely select all three of the options in this paragraph's example with positive probabilities.
+Denti (2022) shows with that paper's Proposition 4 that, generically, the posterior separable model predicts that there are possible states of the world.
+The experiment of Dean and Neligh (2023), in contrast, indicates that one should expect a subject will likely select all three of the options in this paragraph's example with positive probabilities.

 If a non-constant cost function for information is introduced, as is done in this paper, then experiment subjects selecting all three options from the example in the previous paragraph with positive probabilities begins to make sense.
 Suppose that initially a subject is putting effort into learning and they always convince themselves that either state 1 or 2 is likely enough that they select option 1 or 2.
-But then the repeated choices that are necessary for aggregating data to get state dependent stochastic choice data cause the subject to fatigue (which one can argue is analogous to an increase in the cost of information), and eventually the subject stops investing effort into learning and simply picks the option that is best at their prior belief; option 3.
+But then the repeated choices that are necessary for aggregating data to get state dependant stochastic choice data cause the subject to fatigue (which one can argue is analogous to an increase in the cost of information), and eventually the subject stops investing effort into learning and simply picks the option that is best at their prior belief; option 3.